seanpm2001/SeansLifeArchive_Images_TinyTower_Y2025/2025/06_June/09/README.md

 - I visited the house today, but didn't do anything here. - 2025, Monday, February 17th to 2025, Monday, February 24th
 - My session was skipped today. - 2025, Monday, March 3rd to 2025, Monday, May 19th
 - I began to customize my house today, adding furniture to it for the first time.
 The mechanics of the house are interesting.
 I added an office chair, a turtle table, and a laptop to it today, just to test it out. - 2025, Monday, May 19th
+- I visited the house today, but didn't do anything here. - 2025, Monday, May 26th to 2025, Monday, June 2nd

 </details>

-- I visited the house today, but didn't do anything here. - 2025, Monday, May 26th to 2025, Monday, June 2nd
+- My session was skipped today. - 2025, Monday, June 9th

 ---